WestsideSage/PortfolioSite/apps/astro-site/src/components/intro/README.md

-# Gojo Domain Expansion Intro - Refactored
+# Emerald Sanctuary Domain Expansion Intro - Refactored

 This is a complete refactor of the original 2000+ line GojoIntro component, broken down into maintainable, reusable pieces following industry best practices.